NebelDev/Nodejs/README.md

 The directory <b><i>"html"</i></b> is important to place static web pages that won't be process as script page.<br>

 <p><b>Static HTML files</b></p>
-Inside the forlde html you can place your static html/ javascript files.
+Inside the folder html you can place your static html/ javascript files.
 For an advanced webserver we should use templates.